lukaszeckert/django-hospital/readme.md

 # Hospital

-This is small django project written in python3 that tries emulate Hospital system.
+This is small Django project written in python3.
+The goal of this is to emulate hospital databse.
+User can edit each table from web page.
 ## Getting Started

 ### Prerequisites